Activity note: Hotel check-in from 3:00 p.m.

 Lunch: In the hotel dining room, choose what you like from the delightful lunch buffet that includes soup and salad bar, coffee, tea, water.
 Other beverages available for purchase.

 Afternoon: With our instructors, we’ll board our chartered motorcoach and head out on a field trip to the Cataloochee Valley, nestled among some of the most rugged mountains in the southeastern U.S. Surrounded by 6,000 foot peaks, this isolated valley was one of the largest and most prosperous settlements in what is now Great Smoky Mountains National Park.
 Some 1,200 people lived here in 1910.
 A variety of historic buildings have been preserved, including two churches, a school, and several homes and outbuildings.
-This is a wonderful place in the park to see historic frame buildings from the late 19th and early 20th centuries and afford us excellent photo opportunities.
+This is the best place in the park to see historic frame buildings from the late 19th and early 20th centuries and afford us excellent photo opportunities.
 Returning to Junaluska, we’ll have some time to freshen up and relax before dinner.

 Dinner: Lambuth Inn buffet.

 Evening: We’ll meet with our photography instructor for a presentation on the technique of sunrise photography including focal lengths, silhouettes, rule of thirds, and bracketing.
 Our resident expert will provide background on the creation of Great Smoky Mountains National Park.
 Get a good night's rest.
 We’ll be up very early tomorrow to capture the sunrise!
-Be sure to download and process images in preparation for critique and final show on Friday!

 Dinner: On our way back to Junaluska, we’ll stop at a popular local restaurant featuring great Southern home cooking from hand-carved roast beef and fried chicken to a wide selection of vegetables and homemade desserts.
 Coffee, tea, water.
 Other beverages available for purchase.